parnopaeus/oalanguage/PatchyEndorsements/README.md

 ## About the Spreadsheets

-The Patchy Endorsements spreadsheet contains data for a forthcoming article by Lauren B. Collister and Melissa Cantrell on the use of language in Open Access websites.
+The Patchy Endorsements spreadsheet contains data for this article:

+Collister, Lauren B. and Cantrell, Melissa H. 2021.
+From “Patchy Endorsements” to Intentional Advocacy: Deconstructing Bias in the Language of Open Access.
+Journal of Librarianship and Scholarly Communication, 9(1), p.eP2395.
+DOI:  http://doi.org/10.7710/2162-3309.2395

 The source texts are websites, LibGuides, and interview transcripts hosted on the authors' library websites.

 - Column 1: Wayback Machine URL - in the event that the websites change
 - Column 2: Original URL